FahmiBahri/SIEMAzureProject/README.md

 For this step, I first chose 'Windows' as the 'Type'.
-Then I pasted the path I copied earlier into the 'Path' text box, followed by a '\' and then the file name.
+Then I pasted the path I copied earlier into the 'Path' text box, followed by a backslash and then the file name.
 It's important to put the file extension at the end, otherwise an error message appears.
 So for this, I used '.log' as the file extension.
 Then I clicked 'Next'.